Image of Victory: Reception

 Hannah Brown in a review by The Jerusalem Post called the film "a great anti-war epic".
 She praised it as "not so much a political movie as an existential statement about the price paid, quite literally, for the image of the title.
 Image of Victory is the crowning achievement of Nesher’s career and it is the rare movie that may change the way you look at the world."

+Alissa Simon praised the film in a review for Variety: "Its consideration of how storytelling and visual images can be weaponized makes it a tale with great resonance for these times."

 Leslie Felperin of The Guardian was more critical, writing that "A film that tries to empathise with everybody runs the risk of pleasing no one, and no doubt there will be viewers enraged by this or that detail or unspoken perspective, but the ambition is nevertheless pretty impressive and on the whole well executed."